microbiomedata/docs/content/home/src/howto_guides/run_workflows.md

 3. The workflow desired from the drop-down menu.

 4. Select if the input data is interleaved (YES by default).
-If the data is paired select NO and it will allow you to upload both, forward and reverse files.
+If the data is paired select NO and it will allow you to upload both forward and reverse files.

 5. Then select the input file(s).
-Clicking on the button to the right of the "interleaved FASTQ #1" (as indicated in the image above) opens a box called "Select a file" (as indicated in the image below) to allow the user to find the desired files, either from the public data folder, or files you uploaded in "Upload Data" section.
+Clicking on the button to the right of the "interleaved FASTQ #1" (as indicated in the image above) opens a box called "Select a file" (as indicated in the image below) to allow the user to find the desired files, either from the public data folder, or files that were uploaded by the user.

     ![](../_static/images/howto_guides/workflows/quickStart/image21.png)

-6. Click "Submit.
+6. Click "Submit" to start a workflow run.

 ### Running multiple workflows

-1. Another option is to select "Run Multiple Workflows" if you desire to run more than one of the metagenomic workflows or the entire metagenomic pipeline.
+1. Another option is to select "Run Multiple Workflows" if you desire to run the entire metagenomic pipeline that includes multiple workflows.

 2. Enter a **unique** Project/Run Name with no spaces (underscores are fine).